sumanc/Crony-Eval/README.md

 #### Record.
 Share.
 Fix.

 # What is Crony?
 Crony is a pal for mobile app testers and developers.
-Crony brings them closer together to cpature and share information in real-time.
+Crony brings them closer together to capture and share information in real-time.

 # Record
 1. On-demand or always